EnlightFragments/enlightfragments.github.io/_posts/2021-01-30-about-human.markdown

 instead of "What I want to do?".

 3. It helps a lot when you understand your own intentions.
-That's when you stop to think about yourself as an overgrown experemental rat.
+That's when you stop to think about yourself as an overgrown experimental rat.

+4. Take a look at what you see every day and ask yourself on what it is all about?
+Which mechanisms it supposed to trigger?
+And the world doesn't seem so boring anymore.
+Seems like the biggest mystery.